Uncertainty quantification for epidemiological forecasts of COVID-19 through combinations of model predictions: Combinations of predictive distributions

-The stacking methods described above attempt to calibrate the forecast ensemble by fitting a mixture distribution, with components corresponding to the individual model forecast probability density functions (pdfs).
-Alternatively, the calibrated forecasts can be generated from a regression model, with covariates corresponding to forecasts from the model ensemble.
-Two such regression-based methods are currently under evaluation; Ensemble Model Output Statistics \cite{gneiting2005calibrated} (EMOS) and Quantile Regression Averaging \cite{nowotarski2015computing} (QRA).
+Ensemble model predictions can also be formed using regression methods with covariates that correspond to point forecasts from the model ensemble.
+These methods are particularly suited to ``low-resolution'' posterior predictive information where only posterior summaries are available and the covariates can be defined directly from, e.g., reported quantiles.
+We consider two such regression-based methods: Ensemble Model Output Statistics \cite{gneiting2005calibrated} (EMOS) and Quantile Regression Averaging \cite{nowotarski2015computing} (QRA).